Vorkharium/vorkharium.github.io/_posts/2024-11-08-HTB-Jeeves-Write-up.md

 ```shell
 http://10.129.142.123
 ```
 Visiting the website we can see a "Ask Jeeves" logo and a search box.
-If we try to search anything there we will get an error, giving us information about a Microsoft SQL Server 2005 being used.
+If we try to search anything there we will get an error.

 We will now take a look at port 50000:
 ```shell
 http://10.129.142.123:50000